 The Miami Symphony Orchestra (MISO), now in its historic 34th season, is Miami’s hometown professional symphony and a valuable contributor to Miami’s cultural fabric.

 With 80 professional musicians selected from around the world, MISO represents the exceptional talent and diversity that mirrors South Florida’s international and multicultural richness.
 With national and world premieres becoming more common, MISO is a source of growing local pride and support.

-The orchestra’s 2021/2022 season will comprise of three programs to be performed at the Adrienne Arsht Center – Knight Concert Hall, Doral Park, Miami Beach Botanical Garden, and a special Chamber Music Series to be performed in MISO Headquarters in the Miami Design District.
+The orchestra’s 2022/2023 season will comprise of three programs to be performed at the Adrienne Arsht Center – Knight Concert Hall, Doral Park, Miami Beach Botanical Garden, and a special Chamber Music Series performed in MISO Headquarters in the Miami Design District.
 In addition to the concert season, the not-for-profit Symphony has conducted in its headquarters arts and education programs for children at no cost, such as MISO Summer Camp and Miso Children Voices and Ensemble.
 The Symphony also provides low- or no-cost tickets to students, senior citizens, first responders, active military, and veterans in South Florida.

-MISO’s energy and talent are significantly supported by the National Endowment for the Arts, the State of Florida Division of Cultural Affairs, the Miami-Dade County Department of Cultural Affairs and the Miami Beach Cultural Arts Council.
+MISO’s energy and talent are significantly supported by the National Endowment for the Arts, the State of Florida Division of Cultural Affairs, the Miami-Dade County Department of Cultural Affairs, and the Miami Beach Cultural Arts Council.